jwgrenning/tddec-code/README.md

 Notice that addong "no-" to the warning flags from the error output disables that warning.
 Generally this can be used to disable any new warning that comes up.

 Run make again.
 Once you clear the warnings you should get a clean build.
-You could add this to `CppUTestCompileFlags.mk`.
+You could add any of your needed compiler flag setting to `CppUTestCompileFlags.mk`.

 ### Unknown warnings in gcc/clang